Southwest Scoliosis and Spine Institute Revision Surgery

 Usually, within about three months after spine surgery, pain should not exist.
 However, in some cases (around 10-40%), an initial procedure might not produce the desired benefits and results.
 Doctors often refer to this as failed back surgery syndrome (FBS).
 When this happens, doctors usually suggest revision spine surgery.

-What causes Failed Back Surgery Syndrome or FBS?
+What Causes Failed Back Surgery Syndrome or FBS?

 Despite the name, Failed Back Surgery Syndrome isn’t really a syndrome at all.
 It refers to the presence of chronic issues after one or more back surgeries.
 There are a variety of causes, including certain disorders and diseases that can inhibit healing.
 A few of those are as follows: